-This model combines models 1 and 2.
-Here the CTO is brought in early in the strategy planning process.
-The CTO is in charge of figuring out how technology may be leveraged to carry out the proposed strategy and then is responsible for executing the plan.
-2. CTO as "big thinker": In this mode, the CTO is given a lot of leeway to think about long-term development and future approaches.
+1. CTO as "big thinker": In this mode, the CTO is given a lot of leeway to think about long-term development and future approaches.

-4. CTO as external-facing technologist: As an external-facing technologist, the CTO concentrates his or her efforts on collaborating closely with city stakeholders to design and establish digital innovation.
-SECTION 6
+2. CTO as external-facing technologist: As an external-facing technologist, the CTO concentrates their efforts on collaborating closely with city stakeholders to design and establish digital innovation.